 - (a) In unusual cases, the value of a gift as defined in Guide, Vol. 2D, § 170 need not be aggregated for reporting threshold purposes under this section and, therefore, the gift need not be reported if the Committee receives a written request for and issues a waiver.
-A waiver request must include the following: - (1) A cover letter with the filer's name and position and a request for a waiver under 5 U.S.C. app. § 102(a)(2)(C); and - (2) An enclosure with: - (A) the identity and occupation of the donor; - (B) a description and estimated fair market value of the gift; - (C) a description of the relationship between the filer and the donor including whether the relationship and motivation for the gift are personal in nature; - (D) an explanation if the relationship or gift from the donor would require recusal; - (E) whether the gift was given to the filer because of an official position; and - (F) an explanation as to why there is no countervailing public purpose requiring public disclosure of the nature, source, and value of the gift. - (b) The Committee may issue a waiver, after determining that:
+A waiver request must include the following: - (1) A cover letter with the filer's name and position and a request for a waiver under 5 U.S.C. § 13104(a)(2)(C); and - (2) An enclosure with: - (A) the identity and occupation of the donor; - (B) a description and estimated fair market value of the gift; - a description of the relationship between the filer and the donor including whether the relationship and motivation for the gift are personal in nature; - (D) an explanation if the relationship or gift from the donor would require recusal; - (E) whether the gift was given to the filer because of an official position; and

-- (1) both the basis of the relationship between the grantor and the grantee and the motivation behind the gift are personal; and - (2) no countervailing public purpose requires public disclosure of the nature, source, and value of the gift. - (c) The date of any waiver request and grant issued under this section must be made publicly available as a note in Part VIII.
-Additional Information or Explanations on the filer's financial disclosure report.
+- (F) an explanation as to why there is no countervailing public purpose requiring public disclosure of the nature, source, and value of the gift. - (b) The Committee may issue a waiver, after determining that: - (1) both the basis of the relationship between the grantor and the grantee and the motivation behind the gift are personal; and - (2) no countervailing public purpose requires public disclosure of the nature, source, and value of the gift. - (c) The date of any waiver request and grant issued under this section must be made publicly available as a note in Part VIII.
+Additional Information or Explanations on the filer's financial disclosure report. - (d) Any determination by the Committee that a filer does or does not have to report a gift under this section is not a determination that the filer may properly accept the gift under the appropriate Code of Conduct for the filer or any other applicable ethics statute or regulation (see: Guide, Vol. 2D, § 160).